Holomorphic projective connections on compact complex threefolds: Holomorphic projective connections

 \subsection{The standard examples}

-The complex projective space ${\mathbb C}{\mathbb P}^n$ is endowed with its standard flat holomorphic projective connection.
+The complex projective space ${\mathbb C}{\mathbb P}^n$ is endowed with its standard holomorphic projective structure.
 This first of the three standard examples is the model for any holomorphic projective structure in the following sense.

 If $M$ is a complex simply connected manifold of complex dimension $n$, any holomorphic projective structure on $M$ is given by a holomorphic submersion (equivalently, immersion)

 which is known as the developing map.
 In particular, if $M$ is also compact, this ${\rm dev}$ is a covering map and hence it is a biholomorphism, because ${\mathbb C}{\mathbb P}^n$ is simply connected.
 Therefore, the only compact simply connected complex $n$-manifold endowed with a holomorphic projective structure is ${\mathbb C}{\mathbb P}^n$ equipped with its standard projective structure.